awsdocs/amazon-aurora-user-guide/doc_source/DBActivityStreams.Monitoring.md

 ```

 **Example Activity event record of an Aurora PostgreSQL CREATE TABLE statement**
-Following is an example of a `CREATE TABLE` event for Aurora PostgreSQL\.
+The following example shows a `CREATE TABLE` event for Aurora PostgreSQL\.

 ```
 {